Lucas Resende

 Improved Concentration for Mean Estimators via Shrinkage

-with Antônio Catão and Paulo Orenstein, working paper
+with Antônio Catão and Paulo Orenstein, 2025

 We study a family of adaptive shrinkage-based methods for robust mean estimation that achieve strong statistical guarantees.
 This project investigates their theoretical properties and practical performance across a range of applications.